fredhutchio/cozy-shell/shell-scripting.md

 The "puritanical" philosophy of shell scripting is that shell is *not* a general-purpose programming language.
 Shell is a programming language that is designed for assembling and running other commands.
-That's wonderful in a lot of cases, but it's not a great approach for others.
+That's wonderful for a specific set of tasks.

 ## When not to use shell